pwasiewi/arduinolab/README.md

 # ArduinoLab - my arduino laboratory exercises.
 Use the smallest timer library from Polish Arduino forum: http://bit.ly/arduinotimer

-## Dice rolling using the Arduino device was in my dreams.
+## Dice rolling using the Arduino device was always in my dreams.
 <img src="https://github.com/pwasiewi/arduinolab/blob/master/images/M5Stick-C.jpg" width="250" align="right" />
 Thus, I get the M5Stich-C that is an amazing device based on ESP32 with a small LCD display of 80 × 160 pixel, but bright and clear.